Post Holiday Diets Don’t Work!

 Where Can I Get Xenical?

 Before you go down the medication route make sure you have tried reducing your calories and cutting out problem food like processed sugars, snacks and fat.
 If your BMI is 30 or above (or 28 and above if you have a condition that prevents you from losing weight like diabetes) your GP can prescribe Xenical (the active drug Orlistat).
-Speak to your GP or use a registered online GP service to get a prescription.
+Speak to your GP or pharmacist to get a prescription.
 You can check your BMI here.

 Eating Healthy is a Way of Life Not a Fad